tara-nguyen/english-premier-league-datasets-for-10-seasons/README.md

 ## Usage Note

-You are free to use any of the materials in this repo. **If you do use it, please do not forget to give credit (e.g. by mentioning the repo or giving a url link to it).**
+You are free to use any of the materials in this repo. **If you do use any, please remember to give credit (e.g. by mentioning either my name or the repo, by giving a url link to it, etc.).**